someguy171/welcome/guide.md

 ## Game settings - what do they mean?

+Unlike console, PC games allow you to fine tune your gaming experience.
+Most games will have presets, like "Medium" or "Ultra," but you can also edit each setting to play exactly how you want.
+Some impact performance a lot, so its good to know what each one does to balance pretty visuals and decent framerate.

 Setting | What it does, impact on performance
 ------- | -----------------------------------
 **Window setting** | Windowed (worst) is a regular window, like a browser.
 Fullscreen (best) maximises the resolution to fit your screen.
 Borderless Windowed (equal to fullscreen) looks like Fullscreen, but allows you to move the mouse out of the game.